 You have created a G/L account on chart of account level.

 Stay on this screen.

-Before postings can be made to G/L account 710000### in company code US###, you need to define the company code-specific settings with the following values:
+Before postings can be made to G/L account 710000### in company code US00, you need to define the company code-specific settings with the following values: